lukaszszymankiewicz/memecatcher/README.md

 pip install -r requirements.dev.txt
 ```

-And following command to start app:
+Run following command to start app:

 ```
 python run.py
 ```

-And then visit localhost:5000 in your browser.
+Visit localhost:5000 in your browser to see web-app